 iWonder: Rediscovering School Science is a journal of science education focusing on middle school science teachers, published by the Azim Premji University.
-Angie Calabrese Barton and I edit a series under the rubric of Research to Practice for this journal.
+I have been (with a series of co-authors) publishing a series under the rubric of Research to Practice for this journal.
 These articles and their abstracts (with links to the PDFs) are listed below.

 Incidentally I also create all the illustrations that go with the articles – the image on top being one of my designs.